Your Website Isn't a One-Time Project (And the Myth Is Costing You)

 What a Good Maintenance Agreement Includes

-- Hosting and infrastructure.
-Managed hosting with daily backups, uptime monitoring, and guaranteed response times for critical failures.
+Hosting and infrastructure.
+Managed hosting with daily backups, uptime monitoring (you should receive an alert if your site goes offline, before your customers notice), and guaranteed response times for critical failures.

-- Security updates.
+Security updates.
 Regular patching of the core CMS and all plugins, with version compatibility confirmed before updates are applied.
+This is not "we will get to it" — it should be documented and scheduled.

-- Performance monitoring.
+Performance monitoring.
 Monthly speed tests against a baseline, with action taken when scores drop below a defined threshold.
+Page speed is a business metric, not a technical footnote.

-- Content updates.
-A set number of pages per month or a support hours allowance, so you can request changes without spinning up a new project.
+Content updates.
+Whether this is a set number of pages per month or a support hours allowance, the ability to request content changes without spinning up a new project should be built into the agreement.

-- Monthly reporting.
+Monthly reporting.
 A brief report — uptime, security status, speed score, and SEO health — keeps you informed without requiring technical knowledge.
+You should not have to ask.
+It should arrive.

-- Emergency response time.
+Emergency response time.
 What happens if your site goes down at 8pm on a Friday?
+A good agreement defines a response window.
 "Business hours only" may not be adequate depending on your industry.

 We do not just build and disappear.
 Every project we deliver includes a maintenance plan — because a site without one is not finished.
 It is just waiting to become a problem.